Gardening for Wildlife

 A sample of the certificate every

-Are you interested in expanding Wildlife Certification to your community, school, or place of worship?
-The National Wildlife Federation offers a range of programs to help you get started!
+Are you interested in expanding your wildlife habitat to your community, school, or place of worship?
 Choose from the links below to find out more about participating in these programs.
 NJ Audubon will offer assistance and guidance as requested.

-Schoolyard Wildlife Habitat: What better way to encourage children to explore nature than through a wildlife habitat right outside their classroom?
-Parents, teachers, students, and community members can come together to help develop and maintain an outdoor classroom that benefits children and wildlife.
-Link: https://www.nwf.org/Garden-for-Wildlife/Create/Schoolyards
+Schoolyard Habitat: What better way to encourage children to explore nature than through a wildlife habitat right outside their classroom?
+Parents, teachers, students, and community members can come together to help develop and maintain a pollinator garden that benefits children and wildlife.
+Gaining Schoolyard Habitat certification is one step toward becoming an Eco-School.

 Registered to become Certified Community Wildlife Habitats